 Cost of public transport in UK

-Public transport in the UK is also more expensive than other countries.
+Public transportation in the UK is also more expensive than other countries.
 Buses are particularly expensive and not always reliable.
 Surprisingly, London boasts the best transport system in the UK, mainly thanks to the Underground – although it is also the most expensive transport network in the world.

-Residents in London should invest in an Oyster card which provides access to buses and metro for slightly cheaper rates.
+Residents in London should invest in an Oyster card, which provides access to buses and metro for slightly cheaper rates.
 A single fare with an Oyster Card is £1.50 on the bus and a minimum of £2.40 on the underground.

 In some areas of the UK, buses are the only public transport and cost a minimum of £1.20.
 The cost varies depending on the city and the distance you are travelling.

 Taxis are also costly.
 Black cabs are readily available, but the starting fare is around £3 and costs escalate quickly on longer journeys.
-Private companies and firms like Uber can be considerably less expensive than black cabs.
+Private companies like Uber can be considerably less expensive than black cabs.
 Before travelling by taxi in the UK, estimate the cab fare with an online price finder.